xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ### Today:
-Start Of Summer Camp!
-It's Tuesday!
-Date July 5th, 2022!
+Summer Camp!
+It's Friday!
+Date July 8th, 2022!

 ### If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)